bernadettesophia/Navi_Lab01_WS25/README.md

 ## Results and Output Explanation

-The program generates several output files and plots in the results/ folder for analysis and visualization:
+The program generates several output files and plots in the 'results' folder for analysis and visualization:

 1. Expanded Nodes Comparison (expanded_nodes_comparison.png)